Lower Facelift or Jowl Lift

 What to expect during a lower facelift

-At Kensington Medical we perform the surgery as a day case, so you won't have to stay in the hospital overnight.
+At Kensington Medical we perform the cosmetic surgery procedure as a day case, so you won't have to stay in the hospital overnight.
 The procedure takes about two hours, and you'll be able to go home on the same day.
 Here's a little more detail on what to expect:

 Anaesthesia: Our anaesthetist will give you a general anaesthesia, which will put you to sleep during the surgery.
 You'll need someone to drive you home afterwards and stay with you for the first 24 hours of your recovery.
 At Kensington Medical we favour Tiva anaesthesia to ensure our patients have the most positive experience duirng the operation and afterwards: advantages include reduced risk of nausia and vomiting after surgery and reduced recovery time.